magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/audit-log.md

 ```

 This configuration sample disables the logging of any actions related to dashboards and logs read operations for users and rules.
-For all other entities, ThingsBoard will log only write level operations.
+For all other entities, IoT Hub will log only write level operations.

 We recommend to modify "by_tenant_partitioning" parameter based on the number of devices and user actions that will be logged.
 The more actions you plan to log, the more precise partitioning is required.